GodDamnedHohil/My_Training_project---Kargo/README.md

 ## Nostalgia...
 I know it is a bad one.
-I keep this project here, because it's my first ever created ))))).
+I keep this project here, because it's my first ever created one too ))))).